pelicanmapping/rocky/README.md

 # Annotations
 Rocky has a set of built-in primitives for displaying objects on the map.

-* Label - a text string
 * Icon - a 2D billboard image
 * Line - a string of 2D line segments
 * Mesh - a collection of triangles
 * Model - a VSG scene graph representing an object
-* Widget - an interactive ImGui panel
+* Widget - an interactive ImGui panel (or a simple text label)

 To create and manage these elements, Rocky uses an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) driven by the popular [EnTT](https://github.com/skypjack/entt) SDK.
 We will not delve into the benefits of an ECS for data management here.
 Suffice it to say that it is a very popular mechanism used in modern gaming and graphics engine with excellent performance and scalability benefits.